theawakener0/TraceBack/README.md

 ```

 Notes:
 - The lens is intended as a lightweight helper.
-Do not rely on it for automated secret-scanning in CI or compliance workflows—use dedicated secrets-detection tools for those use cases.
+Do not rely on it for automated secret-scanning in CI or compliance workflows use dedicated secrets-detection tools for those use cases.

 ## License

-This project is open source under the MIT License — see the `LICENSE` file for
+This project is open source under the MIT License, see the `LICENSE` file for
 details.

 ## Contributing